tschaub/hashed/readme.md

   // the state object includes any changed values
 });

-// start monitoring changes in the URL hash hashed.start();

 // call the update function when you want to have the URL hash
 // updated with some new state update({